HDC Moss Stitch Crochet Tutorial (Easy Beginner Guide)

 This stitch looks fabulous when worked up using chunky yarn.
 Here you can see a swatch using The Wool by We Are Knitters (gifted).

 Sadly not, friends.
-What I have done however is named a stitch that before was languishing in obscurity.
-There are a couple of patterns over on Ravelry that use this stitch but nobody had thought of giving her a name, the poor babe, so I thought I would.
-Tempting as it was to give it some sort of funky name (or annoyingly egotistical one like ‘The Knitty Stitch’) I’ve simply called it ‘Half Double Moss Stitch’ to keep things simple and practical.
+What I have done, however, is named a stitch that before was languishing in obscurity, almost forgotten by the broader community of knitters and crocheters.
+There are a couple of patterns over on Ravelry that use this stitch, but nobody had thought of giving her a name, the poor babe, so I thought I would take the initiative to bring this little gem into the light.
+Tempting as it was to give it some sort of funky name that would draw attention or perhaps an annoyingly egotistical one like ‘The Knitty Stitch’, I’ve simply called it ‘Half Double Moss Stitch’ to keep things simple and practical, ensuring that it reflects both its unique construction and its usability in various projects.
+This way, when fellow crafters look for inspiration, they’ll not only know what to call it but also how wonderfully versatile it can be, making it a worthy addition to anyone’s stitching repertoire.

 Keep your eyes peeled for a wonderful project using the Half Double Moss Stitch very soon, but for now, here’s how to work it up.